Table of Contents

 The Vox Adio Air GT is a digital amplifier that has been created to provide you with up to 23 types of amp models.
 The amplifier comes with two 3″ speakers and provides a sound density that far exceeds its size.

-The unique enclosure design provides real amplifier sound and is rigid enough to handle its 50 watts of power.
+The unique enclosure design provides real amplifier sounds.
+It’s rigid enough to handle its 50 watts of power.